Welcome To Our Winners Gallery 2017!

 SWINDON HINDU TEMPLE & HERITAGE CENTRE – Presented by – Cllr.
 Mubashar Choudhury – Bristol City Council

 Swindon Hindu Temple is a registered charity organisation in Swindon.
-Its main objects are to promote Hindu culture, religious studies and performing arts.
-The temple facilities for and actively coordinate social care, social interaction, friendship and goodwill among people in the wider community.
-This is the first of its kind in South-West England to organise community events like Holi festival, free hot meals during Christmas and Rotary club fundraising events where 1000’s residents across the religion participate.
+Its main objects are to promote Hindu culture, religious studies, and performing arts.
+The temple facilities for and actively coordinates social care, social interaction, friendship and goodwill among people in the wider community.
+This is the first of its kind in South-West England to organise community events like Holi festival, free hot meals during Christmas, and Rotary club fundraising events where 1000’s residents across the religion participate.
 Swindon Hindu Temple also organising blood donation camps, raised thousands of pounds for Sri Lankan and Nepalese floor relief work.

 “Out centre is not just a prayer centre but bringing all the communities with a human touch.”